Menu

 Hong Kong allows reasonable business travel.
 You do not need to be physically in Hong Kong every day, but it must be your primary base.
 Extended absences (6+ months) without returning may jeopardize your permanent residency application.

-You can apply for extension of stay up to 3 months (90 days) before your current visa expires, expanded from the previous 4-week window as of November 2024.
+You can apply for extension of stay up to 3 months (90 days) before your current visa expires.
+This window was temporarily extended from the previous 4-week window with effect from 1 November 2024 (Hong Kong Talent Engage).

 Frequently Asked Questions